dkachhot21/Bulk_email_sender/readme.md

 ### Step 9: Save Emails to the DataBase

-- To save emails to the database simply make a POST request to http://localhost:3000/db/save with the email address in the req body.
+1. To save emails to the database simply make a POST request to the endpoint `/db/save` of your server (e.g., `http://localhost:3000/db/save`) with the email address in the req body.

 ### Step 10: Trigger Email Sending